 EMS (Ambulance) Division

 The City of Council Bluffs Emergency Medical Service provides an Advanced Life Support (ALS) system which has evolved since 1996 and has grown to the level of excellence that it is today.

 The system benefits from enhanced 911, Advanced Life Support staffed engine companies, ALS ambulances, actively involved hospitals, and a comprehensive continuous quality improvement process to produce one of the highest cardiac arrest save rates in the nation.
-In 2016, the national average of survival from cardiac arrest was six to 10 percent.
-Council Bluffs had a 44% survival rate.
-Seven patients walked out of the hospital without any neurological deficits from their cardiac arrest.
+In 2020, the national average of survival from cardiac arrest was six to 10 percent.
+Council Bluffs had a 39% survival rate.
+Five patients walked out of the hospital without any neurological deficits from their cardiac arrest.

 Each year our department responds to more than 9,800 fire and EMS incidents with over 83 percent being EMS responses.
 Cardiac arrests are approximately one percent of our EMS responses.

 Staffing and Equipment

 Mission Lifeline EMS Recognition Award

 The Council Bluffs Fire Department continues to meet the Mission Lifeline standards from the American Heart Association for its work with local hospitals to identify STEMI patients and ensure proper intervention within a timely manner (<90 minutes).

 EMS Quality of Care

 The EMS system continues to develop and maintain new methods of delivering high-quality EMS care to the City of Council Bluffs.
 The Fire Department works in conjunction with hospitals and trauma centers to provide cost-effective and superior clinical emergency medical services.
 Medics are given daily feedback on the diagnosis and outcome of their transported patients, which allows for analytic review.

 The system operates on a countywide EMS protocol that is continually reviewed and updated to the most current evidence-based treatments and equipment available.
 Some skills included in the protocol; CPAP, 12 Lead EKG's, field activated Cath lab notifications, aggressive pain management protocol including intranasal medications, IO drills, video laryngoscopes, CO2 and CO monitoring devices to name a few.